 ✭ Order your groceries online or ask a friend, family member, or someone from your community to support you by doing your shopping once a week.

-✭ In the times you have decided to take your child out, explain to them where and why you are going.
-If you need to help your child dress, then let them know and position where they can see you coming towards them.
-The less we surprise our children the more relaxed they can be with the transition.
-For example, you can say to your child, “Mommy is going to help you put your coat on.
+✭ When you have decided to take your child out, explain to them where and why you are going.
+If you need to help your child dress, let them know and position them where they can see you coming towards them.
+The less we surprise our children, the more relaxed they can be with the transition.
+For example, you can tell your child, “Mommy is going to help you put your coat on.
 We are going to drive to grandma’s house.
-We will eat our lunch, play with grandma, and then come home.”
+We will eat lunch, play with grandma, and then come home.”

-✭ Review The Son-Rise Program Social Developmental Model to see what skills we suggest your child have in order to know if they are ready to go on outings.”
+✭ Review The Son-Rise Program Social Developmental Model to see what skills your child has to know if they are ready to go on outings.”